NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 Install libpng
 --------------------

-Install the libpng library:
+This library has issues when building on MacOS during the HPC-Stack bundle build.
+Therefore, it must be installed separately.
+To install the libpng library:

 .. code-block:: console

     $ brew install libpng

-This library has issues when building on Mac OS during the HPC-Stack bundle build.

 Install wget
 ----------------